Am1n1602/TodoList/README.md

-Created a simplegit Todolist app in Kotlin :)
+Created a simple Todolist app in Kotlin :)